 Now, I know what you’re thinking, “of course I’ll check the weather”, but this is more than just making sure you double-check the weather app on your phone.
 Before you book the venue and start planning decor for outside events, you must take into consideration the local season of your location.
 You’d be surprised how many outside events are put into motion with no regard for the regional season and weather patterns during that time of year.

 We all remember the many miscalculations that made Fyre Festival a complete failure in 2017, but one of the biggest oversights was the lack of consideration to the weather patterns during that time of year.
-What may be considered summertime in your home town may not look or feel same elsewhere, which is why you need to pick your dates carefully and check regularly.
-We also recommend a back up plan in case of inclement weather.
+What may be considered summertime in your home town may not look or feel the same elsewhere, which is why you need to pick your dates carefully and check regularly.
+We also recommend a backup plan in case of inclement weather.

 Technology has thankfully advanced so far that we can look up weather predictions months ahead.
 You can also reach out to local meteorologists in the area you are interested in to get their input on what the climate is during the time of year you are looking to host.
 They would be able to tell you typical patterns and even early insight into changes they are seeing on their end.

 In addition, don’t be shy to reach out to locals in the area you plan to host your event in to get their input on the weather.
 They can give you a feel for how your guests and staff should dress.
 Maybe summers are more cool and not as humid as you are used to, so you can let your guests know to bring a sweater or umbrella!